Lucia's Blog: 2022-07-10

 A “gold brick” is a term for a brick painted to look like gold, which serves as a metaphor for a person who appears to be of great virtue but is really useless.
 Many evangelists are “gold bricks.”
 The apostle Paul calls on the evangelist Timothy to be different from the rest.

-Although Paul commands Timothy in this letter to study God’s Word to be approved by Him, he is implying something more than just studying.
-Paul wants Timothy to live out what he is studying and teaching (Romans 12:1-2).
+Although Paul commands Timothy in this letter to study God’s Word to be approved by Him, he implies something more than just studying.
+Paul wants Timothy to live out what he is learning and teaching (Romans 12:1-2).
 For Timothy to become a worker approved by God, he would have to be diligent in his service to God, correctly handling the Word of God.
 He would have to understand the Old and the New Covenants correctly.
 Timothy must be on guard against false teaching, misapplying, and twisting the Word of Truth when teaching others.
-In doing this, Timothy could be sure that he would not be ashamed as he stood before God on judgment day.
+In doing this, Timothy could be sure he would not be ashamed as he stood before God on judgment day.
 To be approved by God must be the goal for all Christians.

 “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).

 To be approved by God is something that all of us must want!
 How can God approve us?
 How do we know we are approved servants of God?
 In 2 Timothy 2:14-26, we are given three pictures to help us present ourselves as workers approved by God.
-This is exactly where I want to focus this study.
+This is where I want to focus this study.

 In the last half of 2 Timothy 2, Paul is compelling Timothy to be useful to the Master, a worker who does not need to be ashamed.
 He also warns Timothy to avoid profane and vain babblings and foolish and ignorant disputes.
 Paul also reminds Timothy what he must flee from (youthful lusts) and what he must pursue (righteousness, faith, love, peace).
 Paul urged Timothy to properly handle the Word of Truth and correct others with gentleness and humility.
 Timothy would be a faithful servant of the Lord prepared for every good work, especially when dealing with those whom the devil has ensnared.